A Corporate Sustainability Reporting Directive (CSRD) Standards Explainer - Last Updated: March 12, 2023

 The CSRD has been approved by the European Commission an is now being implemented into law.
 The timeline for the CSRD coming into effect is:

-This means companies need to prepare to plan and implement their CSRD compliance approach by 2023 in order to be ready for the 2024 reporting cycle to stay compliant.
+This means most companies should plan, prepare, and begin to implement their CSRD compliance approach by 2024 in order to be ready for the first CSRD reporting cycles to stay compliant.
 It's not yet know exactly how the EU Commission or specific member states might penalize businesses who fail to comply with the CSRD, but according to the Commissions’ requirements within the Directive, non-compliant eligible organizations will be forced to pay a meaningful fine.

 For the latest updates, please refer to our EU Sustainability Reporting Standards (ESRS) guide.